datacommonsorg/data/scripts/fbi/crime/README.md

 # Importing FBI Crime Data

 This directory imports [FBI Crime Data](https://ucr.fbi.gov/crime-in-the-u.s) into Data Commons, more specifically, offenses known to law enforcement data.
+It includes data at US city and state levels.

 The script generates:
-- TBD
+- `crime.csv`, `state_crime.csv`, `FBI_crime.tmcf` & `FBI_state_crime.tmcf`

 and it relies on these statistic variables:
+- Count_CriminalActivities_AggravatedAssault
+- Count_CriminalActivities_Arson
+- Count_CriminalActivities_Burglary
+- Count_CriminalActivities_ForcibleRape
+- Count_CriminalActivities_LarcenyTheft
+- Count_CriminalActivities_MotorVehicleTheft
+- Count_CriminalActivities_MurderAndNonNegligentManslaughter
+- Count_CriminalActivities_PropertyCrime
+- Count_CriminalActivities_Robbery
-- TBD
+- Count_CriminalActivities_CombinedCrime

+Original files downloaded from fbi.gov are copied into the repository under source_data.

 ## Data Caveats:
 - From 2013-2016, the FBI reported statistics for two different definitions of rape before fully transitioning to the current definition in 2017.
 We add a dummy column after it (so all years have two Rape columns).